-At around midnight on June 23rd, I was brushing my teeth and just about to head to bed when I heard my notification ringtone on my phone.
-I picked up my phone to check it out, and it’s a notification from the Amazon seller app — I had my Amazon seller account suspended.
-Initially I thought that this couldn’t be right.
-I login to my Amazon seller account to see what’s going on, and sure enough, I had my Amazon account suspended.
-Receiving this derailed my plans for going to sleep right away, and I began to research how to get my account back to active.
-I will get into the details of that further in this post.
+At around midnight on June 23rd, I was brushing my teeth and just about to head to bed when I heard the notification ringtone on my phone.
+I picked up my phone to check it out, and it was a notification from the Amazon seller app — it said that my Amazon seller account was suspended.

 The refund rate is increasing due to my experimenting with the clothing and shoe categories, but nothing too alarming on this screen either.
 Next up is the seller rating tab, here’s the top half of the screen:

 And here’s the remaining screenshot (I forgot to take this one while I was suspended, so here it is as of about 8PM on 6/27/2015):

 Overall, you can see that my metrics were solid (in my opinion at least).

 Over the past 2 years while my account has been open, I have received 4 other notifications for blocked listings, or to review my listings besides the ones that were outlined previously in the post.

 My guess is that the number of these items played a large factor in the suspension.
 I did not respond to all of these to try to get the notifications removed from my account as the notification read to respond if you wish to continue carrying the item, and I did not intend to continue selling the item at the time.

 I’ve included all these details to give you an idea of the standing of my account at the time of the suspension.

 To help you get a better understanding of why your account may have been suspended, I interviewed a lawyer named CJ Rosenbaum who is very knowledgeable on the subject.
 It is definitely worth reading or listening to after you finish this post.

 Now, onto submitting successful amazon appeals.